wp-plugins/bulletproof-security/readme.txt

 = BulletProof Security is Website Performance Optimized (Performance/Optimization) =

 Website performance is just as important as website security.
 BulletProof Security is website performance optimized with website owners best interests at heart.
-* BulletProof Security does NOT abuse the WordPress Database by making excessive MySQL Queries.
-* BulletProof Security does NOT store excessive & non-essential data in your WordPress Database.
-* BulletProof Security does NOT use excessive Server Memory & Resources.
-* BulletProof Security does NOT use gimmicks or bells & whistles that will cost website owners their website performance.
+BulletProof Security does NOT abuse the WordPress Database by making excessive MySQL Queries.
+BulletProof Security does NOT store excessive & non-essential data in your WordPress Database.
+BulletProof Security does NOT use excessive Server Memory & Resources.
+BulletProof Security does NOT use gimmicks or bells & whistles that will cost website owners their website performance.
+The benefits of having website security protection are negated if your website is performing poorly/slowly, continually experiencing out of memory errors/running out of memory, database size growing exponentially with non-essential stored data, etc.
-* The benefits of having website security protection are negated if your website is performing poorly/slowly, continually experiencing out of memory errors/running out of memory, database size growing exponentially with non-essential stored data, etc. BulletProof Security can actually speed up & improve your website performance by using our Speed Boost Cache Bonus Code.
+BulletProof Security can actually speed up & improve your website performance by using the Speed Boost Cache Bonus Code.
 See the BulletProof Security Bonus Custom Code help section below.

 = FrontEnd/BackEnd Maintenance Mode (Security/Development) =